NP6/npush-ios/README.md

 </details>

-let’s start implementing the native module.
-Create the corresponding implementation file, RCTNPushModule.m, in the same folder and include the following content:
+Create a new implementation file called RCTNPushModule.m in the same folder.

 <details>